-Sir Alex Ferguson’s infamous quip seemed like a world away following the humiliating home defeat to Spurs a couple of weekends ago, the current incarnation of Manchester United a far cry from the title-winning sides of the Scot’s reign.
+Sir Alex Ferguson’s infamous quip seemed like a world away following a humiliating home defeat to Spurs in October 2020, a dreadful performance from a Manchester United side a far cry from the title-winning teams of the Scot’s reign.

-Ole Gunnar Solskjaer has attempted to reinstall the club’s traditions of that time, but his side remain in transition with this the nadir of the Norwegian’s managerial career, a woeful performance unbefitting of the most successful side of the Premier League era.
+Ole Gunnar Solskjaer has attempted to reinstall the club’s traditions of that time, but his transitionl side remain once capable of woeful performances unbefitting of the most successful side of the Premier League era.

 Bruno Fernandes’ penalty after two minutes proved a false dawn as a calamitous defensive display saw Spurs bounce back to lead after just seven minutes, Harry Maguire at fault for both goals as the world’s most expensive defender endured an afternoon to forget.

 It was 4-1 to the North London side before the break as Spurs took advantage of Anthony Martial’s red card for an ill-advised push in Erik Lamela’s face, the result made all the more emphatic through second-half goals from Serge Aurier and Harry Kane.

 Manchester United 0-5 Liverpool – October 2021

 Liverpool inflicted a second home humiliation on United just over a year after their humbling to Spurs, inflicting a defeat which has increased the pressure on Ole Gunnar Solskjaer to almost unbearable levels.